HOME

 Introduction

-Ireland to its detriment has only two political power center namely Dublin in the Republic of Ireland and Belfast in British controlled Northern Ireland.
+Ireland to its detriment has only two political power centers namely Dublin in the Republic of Ireland and Belfast in British controlled Northern Ireland.
 From the founding of the Irish State in 1922, Dublin was the only place that mattered to the out-of-touch elitists namely government officials, judges and barristers, bankers, wealthy heirs and wealthy businessmen who ruled the roost.
 Dublin was their bailiwick, the rest of the country their playground for weekend getaways, lake fishing and fox hunting.
-Belfast was no different than Dublin in this regard, harboring similar elitists who availed of the spoils of conflict and ruled the enclave as they saw fit.
+Belfast was no different than Dublin in this regard, harboring similar elitists who availed of the spoils of sectarianism and conflict and ruled the enclave as they saw fit.

 For someone looking in on Dublin today may ask, what has changed?
 The answer would be --- for the city landscape a lot, for the political landscape very little.
 Dublin still gets first dibs at everything that happens in Ireland.
 The Dublin centric mindset that once helped Dublin is now the cause of its decline as a desirable place to live and work.
 That same city mindset is also stymieing progress in other sectors of the economy including healthcare, urban and rural development and agriculture.